 - Once the rice is cooked, mix in 1 tbsp white sesame seeds and divide it into 6.

 - Shape 6 rice balls.
-I recommend using an onigiri mold so that you can pack it tightly.
-(Check out this post for 3 ways to shape onigiri)
+I recommend using an onigiri mold so that you can pack it more tightly without breaking it.
+(Check out this post for 3 ways to shape onigiri) Then

-- Place the rice balls on a plate and allow to air dry for approx 10 minutes.
+- Place the rice balls on a plate and allow to air dry for approx 10 minutes, turning halfway through so they can dry on both sides.

-- Mix the sauce ingredients (2 tbsp soy sauce, 1 tbsp mirin, 1 tsp sesame oil, 1 tsp miso paste, 1 tsp garlic paste) in a small bowl.
+- Mix the sauce ingredients (2 tbsp soy sauce, 1 tbsp mirin, 1 tsp toasted sesame oil, 1 tsp yellow miso paste (awase miso), 1 tsp garlic paste) in a small bowl.

-- Once 10 minutes have passed, brush the sauce over the front and back of each rice ball.
+- Once 10 minutes have passed, brush the sauce over one side of each rice ball.

-- Pour 1 tbsp soy sauce into a small bowl and brush it over the edges of the rice balls.
+- Pour 1 tbsp soy sauce into a small bowl and brush it over the edges.

 - Enjoy!